hongshibao/portfolio-tool/README.md

           $ git clone git@github.com:hongshibao/portfolio-tool.git
           $ cd portfolio-tool

+   2. Switch to use python 3.7.3 for this repository:

+          $ pyenv local 3.7.3

-   2. Make sure it will run python 3.7.3 in this repository:
+   3. Make sure it will run python 3.7.3 in this repository:

           $ python --version

       It should output `Python 3.7.3`.
 Otherwise, please check whether `pyenv` installation is complete.

-   3. Use `pip` to install `pipenv`:
+   4. Use `pip` to install `pipenv`:

           $ pip install pipenv